NYCU-AI-EDA/Netlistify/README.md

 The dataset used in this project is available on [Hugging Face:Schematic images](https://huggingface.co/datasets/hanky2397/schematic_images).

 Note: The dataset is provided in .zip format.
 Users need to manually download and extract it before use.

+## Acknowledgments
+The authors would like to express their sincere gratitude to NVIDIA, Inc., and to the National Science and Technology Council (NSTC) of Taiwan, under Grant No. NSTC 111-2221-E-A49-137-MY3, for their generous support of this research.

+## Contact

+For technical questions, please contact hank2397@gmail.com or deathate.ai12@nycu.eda.tw.